samuelrivas/moka/README.md

 The tests are run twice, once with cover disabled and once with cover enabled.
-The reason to have a run without cover is that moka needs to know whether a module is cover-compiled, some behaviour changes when moking cover-compiled modules.
+The reason to have a run without cover is that moka needs to know whether a module is cover-compiled, so some behaviour changes when moking cover-compiled modules.

 At the end of the cover-compiled test run you will see some warnings like these: